ITU model for indoor attenuation

-The ITU indoor propagation model, also known as ITU model for indoor attenuation, is a radio propagation model that estimates the path loss inside a room or a closed area inside a building delimited by walls of any form.
+The ITU indoor propagation model, also known as ITU model for indoor attenuation, formally standardized in ITU-R Recommendation P.1238, is an empirical radio propagation model that estimates the path loss inside a room or a closed area inside a building delimited by walls of any form.
 Suitable for appliances designed for indoor use, this model approximates the total path loss an indoor link may experience.

 Applicable to/under conditions

-This model is applicable to only the indoor environments.
-Typically, such appliances use the lower microwave bands around 2.4 GHz.
-However, the model applies to a much wider range.
+Primarily applied in network dimensioning for Wi-Fi, indoor cell systems (picocells and femtocells), DECT, and IoT sensor networks, the model predicts the median transmission loss between a transmitter and receiver located within the same building.
+It accounts for distance, operating frequency, building environment (residential, office, or commercial), and penetration through intermediate floors.